rwth-acis/Gamification-Visualization-WebComponent/README.md

 Requirements
 ----------
-Make sure node.js, polymer 2.0 and bower is installed.
+Make sure node.js, polymer 2.0 and bower are installed.

 Use Web Component
 ----------